chetnashah/mlnotes/RLNotes.md

 **Policy** - Given a state, tells us what action to take. ( state -> action )

 **Utility** - Sum of discounted rewards

+### Policy search

+ If the space of policies is suﬃciently small, or can be structured so that good policies are common or easy to ﬁnd—or if a lot of time is available for the search—then evolutionary methods(simmulated annealing, genetic algorithms) can be eﬀective.
+In addition, evolutionary methods have advantages on problems in which the learning agent cannot sense the complete state of its environment.

+ is example illustrates the diﬀerences between evolutionary methods and methods that learn value functions.
+To evaluate a policy an evolutionary method holds the policy ﬁxed and plays many games against the opponent, or simulates many games using a model of the opponent.
+The frequency of wins gives an unbiased estimate of the probability of winning with that policy, and can be used to direct the next policy selection.
+But each policy change is made only after many games, and only the ﬁnal outcome of each game is used: what happens during the games is ignored.
+For example, if the player wins, then all of its behavior in the game is given credit, independently of how speciﬁc moves might have been critical to the win.
+Credit is even given to moves that never occurred!
+Value function methods, in contrast, allow individual states to be evaluated.
+In the end, evolutionary and value function methods both search the space of policies, but learning a value function takes advantage of information available during the course of play.

 ### How we navigate state space?

 s1, a1, r1,